djspiewak/ensime-sidekick/README.rst

 ========

 * Error reporting (type checking on save)
-* Inspect type (determinine what type is inferred for a particular symbol)
+* Inspect type (determine what type is inferred for a particular symbol)
+* Jump to declaration

 Er...that's about it right now.  :-)  I have a proof-of-concept for popup completion (intellisense), but it's going to take a fair amount of effort to make